-A Listeria outbreak linked to Johnson County Ham products has hospitalized four people, one of whom has died.
+A Listeria outbreak linked to Johnston County Ham products has hospitalized four people, one of whom has died.
 The company has issued a recall for the ready-to-eat products.
 Consumers who have purchased these products should not eat them as Listeria can cause serious illness and death.

-Johnson County Ham Listeria Recall
+Johnston County Ham Listeria Recall

 On October 3, 2018, Johnston County Hams, Inc. of Smithfield, North Carolina issued a recall of ham products because they may be contaminated with Listeria bacteria.
 The recalled products were produced from April 3, 2017, through October 2, 2018 and are marked with the establishment number “EST. M2646” inside the USDA mark of inspection.